 Other changes include requiring charities to prepare a reconciliation of net debt as a note to the statement of cash flows, and the extension of merger accounting to transfers of activities to non-charitable wholly owned subsidiaries.

 These “significant” and “other” amendments will come into force for accounting periods commencing on or after 1 January 2019.
-Early adoption is permitted subject to legislation in the relevant jurisdiction, but only on an “all or nothing” basis.
+Early adoption for charities registered in England and Wales is but only on an “all or nothing” basis.
+Early adoption is not permitted for charities registered in Scotland with OSCR, including cross-border charities.

 More detailed information can be found on the SORP making body’s website at http://www.charitysorp.org/media/646449/update-bulletin-2.pdf